Renormalizing Two-Neutron Halo Nuclei Without Neutron-Core Interaction: Introduction

 In standard Halo EFT the description of two-neutron halo nuclei is often done in terms of Faddeev amplitudes, which are determined by the Faddeev equations.
 Interactions enter the equations in terms of t-matrices.
 The Faddeev amplitudes have to be calculated numerically and on the basis of those observables can be calculated.
-Recently, Hongo and Son have constructed a special variant of Halo EFT for those two-neutron halo nuclei, in which the neutron-core interaction is subleading \cite{HongoSon22} (for further discussion of this EFT, see Refs.~\cite{naidon,Costa:2025ldi}).
-The only remaining interactions at leading order are the neutron-neutron interaction and the three-body neutron-neutron-core interaction.
+Recently, Hongo and Son (HS) have constructed a special variant of Halo EFT for those two-neutron halo nuclei, in which the neutron-core interaction is subleading \cite{HongoSon22} (for further discussion of this EFT, see Refs.~\cite{naidon,Costa:2025ldi}). { This variant is based on the same degrees of freedon and symmetries as standard Halo EFT \cite{Bertulani:2002sz,Bedaque:2003wa,Hammer:2017tjm} but applies a different power counting regarding the neutron-core interaction.
+In this manuscript, we refer to their proposal as the "Halo EFT scheme of HS" or "HS scheme".} The only remaining interactions at leading order are the neutron-neutron interaction and the three-body neutron-neutron-core interaction.
 One advantage of this variant is that observables can be calculated largely analytically.
 This also simplifies the study of correlations between different observables.
-Hongo and Son derived a relation for the ratio of root-mean-square (RMS) charge and matter radius.
+HS derived a relation for the ratio of root-mean-square (RMS) charge and matter radius.
 Moreover, they predicted the shape of the \(E1\) strength distribution, which parameterizes the Coulomb dissociation cross section.
-However, calculating the charge and matter radii or the overall value of the \(E1\) strength directly is not possible in their approach because of unknown couplings\footnote{ Hongo and Son estimated the value of the unknown coupling to calculate the radii of \(^{11}\)Li. }.
+However, calculating the charge and matter radii or the overall value of the \(E1\) strength directly is not possible in their approach because of unknown couplings\footnote{ HS estimated the value of the unknown coupling to calculate the radii of \(^{11}\)Li. }.